 This 30 credit Haematology module is a core specialist module within the BSc Biomedical Science programme and so aims to deliver specialist knowledge through taught lectures, together with inductive tutorials, seminars and practical classes to enable application and problem-solving utilising this knowledge.

 On successful completion of this level 6 (undergraduate level) module, you will be able to:

 - critically discuss the processes involved in the maintenance of normal blood composition and function

 - outline the nature and significance of investigative haematology and its role in the diagnostic process

-- Discuss critically the biological bases of selected haematological disease states.
+- discuss critically the biological basis of selected haematological disease states

-- Interpret bold parameters that characterise selected disease states.
+- interpret parameters that characterise selected disease states

 Physical and chemical requirements for optimal haematopoiesis throughout life

 - Content of the blood and bone marrow.

 - Regulation of haematopoiesis.